tjog/s3k/projects/fs/README.md

 To run the program, you first have to create a disk image using ``make disk-image``.
-To check the result of accessing the filesystem, you can use
+To check the result of accessing the filesystem, you can use ``make disk-read``.